SaaS Average Free Trial Conversion Rate – Benchmarks And How To Improve It

-What is the average conversion rate for SaaS free trials?
+What is the average conversion rate of SaaS free trial users?

 If you still want some numbers, here they are:

-- if you have a relatively new product in the B2B space, try aim for a rate between 15%-30%
+- if you have a relatively new product in the B2B space, try to aim for a rate between 15%-30%;

 It boils down to marketing a free trial to bring users into your product and providing them with engaging experiences so they see your solution as the best one to get their job done.